-Liquidity risk is the risk that the Corporation and its subsidiaries will not be able to meet their financial obligations as they fall due or the risk that those financial obligations will have to be met at excessive cost.
-The Corporation and its subsidiaries manage this exposure through staggered debt maturities.
-The weighted average term of the Corporation's consolidated debt was approximately 7.0 years as of December 31, 2015 (7.2 years as of December 31, 2014) (See also "Contractual Obligations" above).
+Liquidity risk is the risk that the Corporation will not be able to meet its financial obligations as they fall due or the risk that those financial obligations will have to be met at excessive cost.
+The Corporation manages this exposure through staggered debt maturities.
+The weighted average term of the Corporation's consolidated debt was approximately 6.1 years as of December 31, 2016 (6.1 years pro forma the partial redemption on January 5, 2017), compared to 7.0 years as of December 31, 2015 (see also "Contractual Obligations" above).

-Market Risk
+Market risk

 Market risk is the risk that changes in market prices due to foreign exchange rates, interest rates and/or equity prices will affect the value of the Corporation's financial instruments.
-The objective of market risk management is to mitigate and control exposures within acceptable parameters while optimizing the return on risk.
+The objective of market-risk management is to mitigate and control exposures within acceptable parameters while optimizing the return on risk.